Color Vision Testing For Military, Aviation & Federal Jobs Serving New York City, Brooklyn, Queens & Long Island.

 Color Vision Testing For Pilots, FAA Requirements

 Pilots seeking to pass their medical requirements for color vision must pass an FAA approved color vision test.
 Failure to pass the test will result in a limited license that restricts night flying and color signal control.
-Passing the required testing such as Ishihara and Farnsworth Lantern Flashlight, alternate color blindness tests given by our eye doctor, once submitted to your Aviation Medical Examiner, will exempt the need for taking other color blindness test for an FAA medical of any class and will not cause any restrictions.
+Passing the required testing such as the Optec 900 Color Vision, Ishihara, and Farnsworth Lantern Flashlight, alternate color blindness tests given by our eye doctor, once submitted to your Aviation Medical Examiner, will exempt the need for taking other color blindness test for an FAA medical of any class and will not cause any restrictions.
 Failure of your initial color blindness test may result in restrictions on what types of tests can be done in the future.

 To submit your test results mail first class or registered mail to: